-When an Executive Board member or existing Commission identifies that a goal, task, or set of related tasks cannot be properly planned and executed on their own, forming a new Commission should be considered.
+When an Executive Board member or existing commission identifies that a goal, task, or set of related tasks cannot be properly planned and executed on their own, forming a new commission should be considered.

-Consideration should be made regarding the proposed Commission's larger objective, necessity, possible overlap with other Commissions or initiatives, scope, and duration.
-If a Commission is not warranted, the initiative should be assigned to an individual or existing Commission.
-If this consideration strengthens the need for a Commission, its scope and duration shall dictate which type is formed or proposed.
+Consideration should be made regarding the proposed larger objective, necessity, scope, duration, and possible overlap with other established groups or initiatives.
+If a commission is not warranted, the initiative should be assigned to an individual or existing commission.
+If this consideration strengthens the need for a commission, its scope and duration shall dictate which type is formed or proposed.